Overview

 You need to use an admin account to download the iOS Distribution certificate.
 The certificate is a root certificate with the .cer suffix, which can only be installed on one machine and does not support export and propagation.

-1. Log into Apple Developer Center with the admin account, and click Certificates, Identifiers & Profiles.
+1. Log in to Apple Developer Center with the admin account, and click Certificates, Identifiers & Profiles.

 2. Download the certificate.